 When you fall asleep, your foot naturally goes into a position where the calf muscle, achilles tendon, and plantar fascia are relaxed.
 Sounds great right?
 After all, we have been talking about the plantar fasciitis as a condition where too much tension is placed on those leg components.

 However after a night of healing in the relaxed position, the new tissue within your plantar fascia may be more prone to tearing with those first few steps in the morning.
 The night splint allows your plantar fascia to heal in the active position that you use it in during the day.

 The Bottom Line

 Night splints may be effective if you can actually wear them.
 They are clunky, rather pricey, and patients tend to have difficulty keeping them on.
 If you are truly determined and can find a comfortable splint, then you might try to boost your recovery time by as much as 40 days!
+However, only give night splints a shot after incorporating more comfortable treatment options like insoles, shoes, and slippers.

-For the most part however, night splints are really more of a last resort among podiatrists.
+Night splints are really more of a last resort among podiatrists.
 Lawrence Huppin DPM will prescribe night splints only following use of otc insoles, footwear adjustments, stretches, pain killers, and eliminating high-stress activities.
 Splints should be thought of as an alternative to third course treatments, like physical therapy.
-Cortisone injections are not recommended.
+Cortisone injections are definitely not recommended.

 If you are feeling bold and willing to advance your recovery time at the cost of some discomfort, incorporate night splints into your course of treatment.
 Just make sure this isn’t your only treatment strategy.